askanium/recruitment-dapp/README.md

 ### Backend

-As you can see in the `contracts/` folder, there are lots of contract in it.
+As you can see in the `contracts/` folder, there are lots of contracts in it.
 However, only two contracts (along with a library) out of those in the contracts directory are getting deployed.
-The rest are part of the inheritance chain of the two deployed contracts that allow for upgrading a contract.
+The rest are part of the inheritance chain of the two deployed contracts that allow upgrading a contract easier.
 We'll get to that at the end of this file.
 The deployed entities are:

 1. The CompanyFactory.sol contract, for generating